simonhq/canberradams/readme.md

 ## How it works

-The [Icon Water](https://www.iconwater.com.au/water-education/water-and-sewerage-system/dams/water-storage-levels.aspx) site provides this information, this just scrapes the page and makes the information available as a sensor in HA.
+The [Icon Water](https://www.iconwater.com.au/layouts/ACTEW/charts/GetCurrentDamLevelsExtended.aspx) site provides this information, this just scrapes the page and makes the information available as sensors in HA.

 As this is non time critical sensor, it does not get the information on a set time schedule, but watches a input_boolean that you specify for when to update the sensor.
 You can obviously automate when you want that input_boolean to turn on.